minishrink/stack_vm/README.md

 # stack_vm

-VM to interpret J5, a stack machine instruction set designed for educational purposes
+Minimal VM to emulate a small subset of JVM bytecode for my dissertation, which investigates instruction-level parallelism of stack machine code.